fastforwardlabs/blog/content/posts/2021-12-09-an-introduction-to-video-understanding.md

 ## Dense Captioning

-The two tasks described above — video classification and action detection [TODO Add link to sections] — produce scores for *predefined categories* of actions: video classification produces one set of scores for a whole video clip, and action detection produces a set of scores for each detected agent on a per frame basis.
+The two tasks described above — [video classification](#video-classification) and [action detection](#action-detection) — produce scores for *predefined categories* of actions: video classification produces one set of scores for a whole video clip, and action detection produces a set of scores for each detected agent on a per frame basis.
 Dense captioning goes beyond categories and assigns *natural language descriptions* to subsets of frames in videos.

 Figure 3 illustrates the task of dense captioning.
 The images on the left are frames taken from a video that is fed into the algorithm.
 On the right are the captions for subsets of frames produced by the algorithm.
 Note that the captioned video segments (each of which is indicated by descriptions in varying colors) may be of different durations and may overlap with each other.
 For increased resolution, we recommend watching the first minute of [the video](https://cs.stanford.edu/people/ranjaykrishna/densevid/) from which the frames in the figure were taken.